ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/student-of-life-the-flaw-in-every-calculator.md

 Now that I have my attack, how will the calculator respond?
 Remember, the correct answer is 1.
 I entered each instruction into my phone one at a time, watching the intermediate results grow and shrink until I was left with this: 0.998743.

 Yes!
 It's wrong.
-To be fair, it's only wrong by about 0.1%, but wrong is wrong.
+To be fair, it's only wrong by about 0.1%, but that's quite a bit.
+If I iterate this attack a second time, the error compounds exponentially, resulting in -1.3 billion, which is far from the expected answer of 1.
 This calculator has its limits, and I have surpassed them.
 The attack works on my phone, so I tested it on a few other systems.
 I was able to use the same attack for my laptop, but I did need to translate it slightly for the other platforms.
 See the Appendix for the syntax of each attack.

  - Laptop calculator: 0.998743475069388
  - Python: 0.9999333609006387